Dedication: To Sonia, who quite nakedly shook me awake for our first day of college orientation and introduced me to the idea of, well, nudity.

 |Photo from http://teachingadventuresinkorea.blogspot.kr/2012/04/korean-bathhouse.html|

-On the other hand, many Koreans place a high value on bathing (and scrubbing the top layers of skin off their bodies) for hours with lots of equally naked friends, family, and strangers.
+Culture shock.
+Koreans (as a generalization) place a high value on bathing (and scrubbing the top layers of skin off their bodies) for hours with lots of equally naked friends, family, and strangers.
 So there’s a little source of tension for me.
 Add to that the fact that I’m living among people built like chopsticks, people who believe “round” (like, for example, my traditionally-built, German-English-American, sedentary middle-aged self) is at least a serious moral flaw if not quite a deadly sin.
 Thus, the likelihood of me EVER visiting a Korean bathhouse has hovered at or below -40%.

 But… I made a new expat friend this year (also a middle-aged Caucasian but Canadian) who loves the Korean bath experience despite her own traditionally-built self.
 And she’s very, very persuasive.